Qhoang5804/On-Brella-403-Project/Status Report/report-template.md

 ## 1. High Level Goal:
 <!-- Describe in one line the overarching goal of your next release, which may take multiple weeks to achieve.
 Example: Develop frontend to backend working software for the Beta Release, showcasing feature X. This serves to keep everyone aligned with the overall vision to which you're working. -->

+Complete system architecture and design while setting up the initial frontend, backend, and hardware simulation groundwork in preparation for the Beta release.

 ---